irmen/prog8/docs/source/programming.rst

 - subroutines   (nested named scope)

 .. note::
-    In contrast to many other programming languages, a new scope is *not* created inside for, while and repeat statements, nor for the if statement and branching conditionals.
+    Unlike many other programming languages, a new scope is *not* created inside for, while and repeat statements, nor for the if statement and branching conditionals.
-    This is a bit restrictive because you have to think harder about what variables you want to use inside a subroutine.
-But it is done precisely for this reason; memory in the target system is very limited and it would be a waste to allocate a lot of variables.
+    This can be a bit restrictive because as a programmer you have to think harder about what variables you want to use inside a subroutine.
+But it is done precisely for this reason: memory in prog8's target systems is usually very limited and it would be a waste to allocate a lot of variables.

-    Right now the prog8 compiler is not advanced enough to be able to 'share' or 'overlap' variables intelligently by itself.
-So for now, it's something the programmer has to think about.
+    The prog8 compiler is not yet advanced enough to be able to share or overlap variables intelligently.
+So for now that is something the programmer has to think about.

 Program Start and Entry Point